 There is an active Clinton Foundation Intern Alumni Network through which we share job opportunities within and outside the Foundation as well as volunteer opportunities.
 Those who have successfully completed their internship will be invited to join the Alumni Network.

 Does the internship increase my chances of getting a job in the Foundation?

 We also have a few events geared towards employment.
-We hold a Career Day in New York City during the term, during which you have the opportunity to meet with staff the three New York City offices to discuss your career interests.
+We hold a Career Day in New York City during the term, during which you have the opportunity to meet with staff from the three New York City offices to discuss your career interests.
 Additionally we have a Career Panel near the end of each term with 3-4 speakers from various sectors who give advice regarding entering their respective fields.
 Also, many of our Brown Bag Lectures show you some of the different choices out there, from jobs to schools.